Limvot/kraken/README.md

 (more info and examples at http://limvot.github.io/kraken/)

-(try it out online at http://kraken.room409.xyz/)
+(try it out online at http://www.kraken-lang.org/) (vim integration (filetype, syntax highlighting, Syntastic) at https://github.com/Limvot/kraken.vim)

 The Kraken Programming Language is in its infancy.
 Currently, it consists of a RNGLALR parser written in C++, an experimental grammer that is evolving, and a C code generator.